istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway/index.md

 ## Use case

-Consider an organization that has a strict security requirement that all traffic leaving the service mesh flow through a set of dedicated nodes.
+Consider an organization that has a strict security requirement that all traffic leaving the service mesh must flow through a set of dedicated nodes.
 These nodes will run on dedicated machines, separated from the rest of the nodes running applications in the cluster.
 These special nodes will serve for policy enforcement on the egress traffic and will be monitored more thoroughly than other nodes.